In a representative democracy voting is one of our citizen powers and knowing our candidates is crucial to knowing who to preference.

 Assisting voters - who helps voters decide?

-The organisations and sites listed here all offer candidates a place to share information about themselves, in addition to their party and personal websites and Facebook (and other social media) pages.
+The organisations and sites listed here all offer candidates a place to share information about themselves, in addition to their party and personal websites, Facebook and other social media sites.

 They offer voters a place to find out about their candidates (a sort of one-stop-shop for voters).

 CAPaD is a community supporter of Vote Easy, a non-partisan platform designed for candidates to share information with voters.
-Like Vote Easy, CAPaD believes an informed voter will make good choices.
+Like Vote Easy, CAPaD believes voters should be able to find candidate information easily, and an informed voter will make good choices.

 For a more complete list of organisations, please see Sites helping voters get to know their MPs and candidates better at our Resources Hub.